Hermann Kallenbach: Death and legacy

 Kallenbach died in 1945.
 He left a portion of his considerable estate for South African Indians, but the bulk was left for the benefit of Zionism.
 His large collection of books went to the Hebrew University of Jerusalem, and his cremated remains were buried at Kibbutz Degania in Israel.

 Kallenbach was one of the foremost associates and friends of Gandhi, devoting a major part of his life to following his principles and ideals.
 Gandhi has frequently mentioned him in his autobiography, where he explains how Kallenbach was his 'soulmate' in the early days of the development of his personality and ideology.

 A biography of Hermann Kallenbach, written by Isa Sarid, the daughter of his niece Hanna Lazar and Christian Bartolf, depicts Kallenbach's personality and his friendship with Gandhi very deeply.
 In his book, Great Soul: Mahatma Gandhi and His Struggle With India, Joseph Lelyveld quotes Tridip Suhrud, a cultural historian, as claiming: "They were a couple."
 This statement has proven controversial.
 Nevertheless, Gandhi's correspondence with Kallenbach shows the deep mutual respect they had for each other, and how they had affected each other's ideas.
 The Indian Government purchased the Gandhi-Kallenbach Archives to prevent their auction by Sotheby's in July 2012.
-The Indian government' has stated that the purchase of the private correspondence of their cultural and socio-philosophical leader was to prevent it from being auctioned for profit.
+The Indian government has stated that the purchase of the private correspondence of their cultural and socio-philosophical leader was to prevent it from being auctioned for profit.

-A recent book by the writer and photographer Shimon Lev, "Soulmates: The Story of Mahatma Gandhi and Hermann Kallenbach," (Orient BlakSwan, 2012) depicts the relationships between the two idealists, and Gandhi's attitude towards Zionism.
+A book by the writer and photographer Shimon Lev, Soulmates: The Story of Mahatma Gandhi and Hermann Kallenbach, (Orient BlakSwan, 2012) depicts the relationships between the two idealists, and Gandhi's attitude towards Zionism.

 In Richard Attenborough's film, Gandhi, Kallenbach was played by Günther Maria Halmer.

 On 2 October 2015, Gandhi's 146th birth anniversary, Lithuanian Prime Minister Algirdas Butkevičius and Indian Minister of State for Agriculture Mohanbhai Kundariya unveiled a statue of Kallenbach and Gandhi in Rusnė.